 How to Prevent Wilt in Clematis

 Keeping the plant healthy goes a long way toward preventing clematis wilt.
-Plant the vine in a neutral to slightly alkaline soil in a location protected from strong winds that might damage the vines.
-The roots should be shaded or under a layer of mulch, and the upper part of the vine needs full sun.
+Plant the vine in neutral to slightly alkaline soil in a location protected from strong winds that might damage the vines.
+The roots should be shaded or under a layer of mulch and the upper part of the vine needs full sun.

 When you plant the vine, bury it so that at least two buds along the stem are underground.
 This helps the vine develop a strong root system to nourish the plant.

 Keep the soil evenly moist to prevent stress.
 Water the soil rather than the vine, and water early in the day so that any moisture that splashes onto the plant will have plenty of time to dry before sunset.

 In addition, there are some small-flowering clematis vines that are resistant to clematis wilt, including Clematis macropetala, Clematis montana, Clematis viticella, and Clematis alpine.